CEIDatUGA/COVID-19-DATA/georgia/ga_GDPH_daily_status_report/README.md

 - `Gender` - person's gender
 - `County` - Georgia county
 - `Underlying` - Existence of undelying condition (Yes, No, Unk)
+- `Latest_Status_Report` - Date and time of the last update on the website

 <b>Related subdirectory and/or files </b>
 - GA_fatalities_demography_GDPH.csv